-Career Foundations #CE100030 Credits: BUHS 4, Sending Schools 1 Open to grades: 10th, 11th & 12th graders Semester
+Career Foundations #CE100030 Credits: BUHS 4, Sending Schools 1 Open to grades:Grades nine and ten (11th, 12th space available) Semester

 Students will explore a variety of career and college pathways and the skills necessary to be successful in both arenas.
 Students will engage in a variety of hands-on activities and projects, and will additionally explore a variety of Career Center programs.
 Students will also engage in activities that will help them to set goals, problem-solve, manage time and stress, improve communication skills, take better notes, reduce test anxiety, and plan financially.